 - Central Coast

 - South Coast

 9. What States Border California – What States Are Close To California

-- At the east side, California is bordered by the Arizona and Nevada states, at the north side by the Oregon state, at the south side by the Baja California state of Mexico, and at the westside by the Pacific Ocean.
+- On the east side, California is bordered by the Arizona and Nevada states, at the north side by the Oregon state, at the south side by the Baja California state of Mexico, and at the west side by the Pacific Ocean.

 10. What Is The Area Of The State Of California